Skip to article frontmatterSkip to article content

 Checkout this information about terraform for how to configure and use it.

-Step 2: Setup the python environment#
+Step 2: Setup the Python environment

 Our deployment scripts are all written in python, so you’ll need to have a recent version of Python 3 installed.
 There are innumerable ways to install python on your system, so we will not go into them here.
 Two quick suggestions are to either use miniforge if you are already familiar with conda, or use brew install python3 on a Mac.